 Bone scintigraphy differentiates an acute stress reaction (spondylolysis) from a chronic defect.
 SPECT bone scan appears to be the most sensitive investigation to pick up active spondylolysis.
 CT scan and MRI scan can assess for a possible spondylolysis.

 The most common physical examination finding is low back pain and pain with extension of the lumbar spine.
 Hamstring tightness is another common finding in patients with spondylolysis.

-Most patients will not have neurological symptoms or referred pain to the leg.
+Most patients will not have neurological symptoms or referred pain in the leg.

 For specific advice, please consult your spinal physiotherapist or sports doctor.

 What is Spondylolysis Treatment?